thedandano/CST370_Algorithms/hw4/hw4.md

 #### [Homework 4_2](./hw4_2)

-Reads user input graph data then presents a path for the traveling salesman problem.
+Return the maximum value in an array using Divide and Conquer.
 ##### Sample input:

-- First input indicates number of vertices
+- First input indicates the array size
-- Second input indicates number of edges (N inputs)
-- N inputs are input in as (Source, Destination, Weight)
+- The remaining inputs are the elements in the array
-- Last input indicates the starting vertex

 ```
-4
-12
-0 1 2
-0 3 7
-0 2 5
-1 0 2
-1 2 8
-1 3 3
-2 0 5
-2 1 8
+8
-2 3 1
-3 0 7
-3 1 9
+1 3 11 7 5 6 4 9
-3 2 1
-0
 ```

 ##### Sample output:

 ```
-Path:0->1->3->2->0
-Cost:11
+11
 ```

 #### [Homework 4_3](./hw4_3)

-This program implements the Depth-First Search algorithm and outputs the order of visited vertices.
+Performs topological sorting using Kahn's algorithm.
 ##### Sample input:

 - First input indicates number of vertices